 Top of the morning to you!
 You OK?
-I just need us to talk about the advantages of SKEPTICISM in this digital age real quick, because I’m tired.
+I just need us to talk about the advantages of SCEPTICISM in this digital age real quick, because I’m tired.

 There is, unfortunately, a great deal of it on Instagram too.
 Like I said earlier, TIRING… Can you take a second and imagine how a cyber criminal can build a fairly comprehensive profile of a victim with that kind of information?
 See my point yet?
 It’s basically like walking around with a target painted on your back!